Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: Conclusions and outlook to future works

 \section{Conclusions and outlook to future works}

 In this paper, we studied the von Neumann stability and the consistency of the family of ADER-DG methods for $N = 1,\dots,9$, considering both explicit and implicit formulations, all within the ALE framework.
-In particular, we showed that the use of degenerate spacetime geometries is subject to the same stability constraints of those governing stability in the case of classical geometries.
+In particular, we showed that the use of degenerate spacetime geometries leads to some equivalent $\CFL$-type stability bounds as those governing stability in the case of classical geometries.
 Therefore, elements with zero spatial size do not lead to a reduction of the time step.
 This result is also important because it provides a theoretical foundation for the use of degenerate elements to connect moving meshes in multiple dimensions, and it represents a natural starting point for the construction of new spacetime cut cell-based methods \cite{may2017explicit, may2024accuracy}.